scipp/scipp/docs/user-guide/data-structures.rst

     var.variances

 :py:class:`~scipp.Variable` also supports a single *sparse* dimension.
-In this case it is currently not possible to set data directly in the cosntructor.
+In this case it is currently not possible to set data directly in the constructor.
 Instead we create it by specifying a shape:

 .. ipython:: python